Stop and start aggressively

 Altering factory settings

 If it ain’t broke, don’t fix it.
 This is Darryl Keckler, Service Director at Wilson County Motors’ advice when he tells people not to add anything to their cars that will alter the factory settings.
-This can include everything from “a computer chip to increase power” to widgets supposedly offering better fuel economy to a security system or remote starting feature that will mess with the factory settings.
+This can include everything from “a computer chip to increase power” to widgets supposedly offering better fuel economy to anti-theft devices or remote starting features that will mess with the factory settings.
 You bought a car because you preferred that car, so don’t go Frankenstein-ing it with features that it doesn’t have.

 Find out more things you should never do to your car.